Pretty In Pink Eden® Rose

 A robust, disease resistant climbing rose that continuously produces large, blushing deep pink, double blooms; a visually stunning and fragrant addition to the garden; perfect for garden walls and trellises; prune this variety after blooming

 Pretty In Pink Eden® Rose features showy fragrant hot pink flowers along the branches from mid spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Pretty In Pink Eden® Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.